RoboJackets/robocup-software/doc/contributing.md

 you can repeat steps 4-7.
 9. Push the new radio firmware and submit a pull request.

+#### You Done Messed Up A-a-ron (and you need some help with Git)
+Don't panic!
+Git saves history every time you commit, and thus you should always be able to recover and progress you've made and undo mistakes affecting others.
+When in doubt consult [this](http://justinhileman.info/article/git-pretty/git-pretty.png).
+Feel free to ask for help at any time, and always ask for help when attempting anything in the "DangerZone".

 ## Pull Request Requirements
-With large projects, originization and structure can break down fairly quickly resulting in some bad spaghetti code.
+With large projects, organization and structure can break down fairly quickly resulting in some bad spaghetti code.
 We want to avoid this as much as possible.
 For this reason, every pull request will be reviewed by a more senior member of the team, currently Justin Buchanan.
 If your request isn't accepted